If you meet all eligibility requirements you will automatically be considered for one of the fully funded places.

 The academic subjects contributing to this course have a range of academic expertise in the area of cultural and natural heritage, and the interpretation and communication of heritage significance to broad audiences.
 Innovative course development within the departments is nurtured by a strong research ethos sustained by the staff.
 The host department, History, has a strong focus on historic built environment, environmental impacts on cultural landscapes, computer applications for management of historical data, scripting of historical content for heritage interpretation and, in association with colleagues in Natural Sciences, remote sensing technologies and GIS applications for historical/archaeological and natural environment data.

 This course offers a unique interdisciplinary training at Master’s level that draws on the expertise of a range of subject specialists and professional practitioners with experience across the broad heritage sector.
-Unlike at other institutions, this course is not delivered from within a Heritage and Tourism Management context, drawing instead on applied and academic skills from within the Schools of Arts and Humanities, Applied Social Sciences, Education and Natural Sciences, thereby encouraging the development of interdisciplinary skills, application of interdisciplinary methods, and broader awareness of the distinct contribution of different disciplines and skill-sets to management, curation and public interpretation of heritage.
+Unlike at other institutions, this course is not delivered from within a Heritage and Tourism Management context, drawing instead on applied and academic skills from within the Faculties of Arts and Humanities, Social Sciences and Natural Sciences, thereby encouraging the development of interdisciplinary skills, application of interdisciplinary methods, and broader awareness of the distinct contribution of different disciplines and skill-sets to management, curation and public interpretation of heritage.
 It is designed to provide advanced-level academic skills in both theoretical frameworks and the contextual application of those theories to enhance candidates’ existing qualifications and provide them with a range of graduate attributes desirable for careers within an expanding economic sector.
 Targeted also at those already working within the broadly-defined heritage professions, this course has been constructed to expand their professional experience beyond the area of the sector within which they have specialised, enabling them to advance into upper-level management positions within the heritage sector more widely.

 The course has provided me with the chance to study a postgraduate degree selected by me.
 Not only does the interdisciplinary nature of the course provide for an insight in to new fields of study and research but it further gives the opportunity to deepen pre-existing knowledge and it gave me the choice to do a work-based dissertation project rather than a research based thesis.
 These varying opportunities and the great support and help from the staff should make everybody sign up for the course.